the-turing-way/the-turing-way/book/website/community-handbook/persona/persona-contributions.md

 Noah's slides are available under a CC-BY license and are linked from a page in the community handbook.

 **Acknowledgement:** They are acknowledged in the Contributors table with the 🔊 (`Talk`), 🚧 , 👀 (`review`), 🤔 (`idea`) and 💬 (`question`) emoji and they will be named as an author on the next release of the book.
-There is a section of the `CONTRIBUTORS` file saying:

 ### Training, workshops or community events